-Our primary target customers are consumers, small businesses, and the self-employed.
-We also provide specialized tax products to accounting professionals, who are key partners to help us reach small business customers.
+Our primary customers are consumers, small businesses, and the self-employed.
+We also provide specialized tax and accounting products to professional accountants, who are key partners to help us reach small business customers.
 The markets in which we compete have always been characterized by rapid technological change, shifting customer needs, and frequent new product introductions and enhancements by competitors.
 Over the past several years, the widespread usage of mobile devices and the explosion of social media have accelerated the pace of change and revolutionized the way that customers learn about, evaluate, and purchase products and services.